Back to insights

 In conclusion, compensating for one's customer can be challenging and, if done wrong, can lead to more damage than value.
 It is crucial to understand what the customer wants to achieve in terms of climate ambition and to tailor the credit portfolio accordingly.
 Companies can achieve maximum impact from their VCM investments by using central steering tools, in-depth data on credit methodology and quality, and offering clear end-to-end traceability of credits for every good or service sold.
 Done correctly, this can both be used to differentiate from competitors and to enable customers to communicate on climate action with maximum impact.
 Along the way, companies can get tactical price and procurement advantages by pooling their and customers' demands.

-Contact us to learn more about how CEEZER can help your company take your climate action to the next level.
+Get in touch or book a demo today to learn about how CEEZER can help your company take your climate action to the next level.